Who Was Joe DiMaggio?

-Born in 1914, in Martinez, California, Joe DiMaggio started and ended his Major League career with the New York Yankees.
-Between 1936 and 1951, DiMaggio helped the Yankees to nine World Series titles, earning widespread fame for his record 56-game hitting streak in 1941.
-Following his retirement in 1951, DiMaggio was briefly married to Marilyn Monroe, and elected to the Hall of Fame in 1955.
-He died in 1999 in Hollywood, Florida.
+Professional baseball player Joe DiMaggio started and ended his Major League career with the New York Yankees.
+Between 1936 and 1951, DiMaggio helped lead the Yankees to nine World Series titles, earning widespread fame for his record 56-game hitting streak in 1941.
+Following his retirement in 1951, DiMaggio was briefly married to Marilyn Monroe and elected to the Hall of Fame in 1955.

 DiMaggio played in a local league for a team sponsored by an olive oil distributor called Rossi, receiving two baseballs and $16 worth of merchandise for leading his team to a league championship.
 In 1932, DiMaggio's older brother Vince was signed to the San Francisco Seals, the city's Pacific Coast League team; when the club's shortstop was injured near the end of the season, Vince suggested his younger brother as a replacement.
 After playing in the last few games of the 1932 season, DiMaggio won a full place on the Seals' roster in 1933.

 New York Yankees